AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49773-product-export-fails-when-aws-s3-is-used-as-remote-storage.md

 ---
-title: "ACSD-49773: Product export fails when [!DNL AWS S3] is used as remote storage"
+title: "ACSD-49773: Product export fails when AWS S3 is used as remote storage"
-description: Apply the ACSD-49773 patch to fix the Adobe Commerce issue where product export fails when [!DNL AWS S3] is used as remote storage.
+description: Apply the ACSD-49773 patch to fix the Adobe Commerce issue where product export fails when AWS S3 is used as remote storage.
 ---
-# ACSD-49773: Product export fails when [!DNL AWS S3] is used as remote storage
+# ACSD-49773: Product export fails when AWS S3 is used as remote storage

-The ACSD-49773 patch fixes the issue where product export fails when [!DNL AWS S3] is used as remote storage.
+The ACSD-49773 patch fixes the issue where product export fails when AWS S3 is used as remote storage.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-49773.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions